What we know about the Baltimore bridge collapse - World News

 WHAT EXACTLY HAPPENED?

-Six construction workers who were filling potholes on the bridge are presumed dead.
-Jeffrey Pritzker, executive vice president of Brawner Builders, said they were working in the middle of the span when it came apart.
+Eight construction workers were filling potholes on the bridge when the crash happened.
+Two were rescued soon after the collapse.
+Divers recovered the bodies of two others and the other four are presumed dead.
+Jeffrey Pritzker, executive vice president of Brawner Builders, said they were working in the middle of the span when it collapsed.

+The U.S. Coast Guard said Wednesday that the ship underwent “routine engine maintenance” in the port before it lost power.

 An inspection of the Dali last June at a port in Chile identified a problem with the ship’s “propulsion and auxiliary machinery,” according to Equasis, a shipping information system.
 The deficiency involved gauges and thermometers, but the website’s online records didn’t elaborate.

-The most recent inspection listed for the Dali was conducted by the U.S. Coast Guard in New York in September.
-The “standard examination” didn’t identify any deficiencies, according to the Equasis data.
+A “standard examination” conducted by the U.S. Coast Guard in New York in September didn’t identify any deficiencies, according to the Equasis data.

-The ship was moving at 8 knots, which is roughly 9 mph (15 kph).

 Last June, federal inspectors rated the 47-year-old bridge in fair condition.
 But the structure did not appear to have pier protection to withstand the crash, experts said.